William James Hubard

-William James Hubard (1807 – February 1862) was British-born artist who worked in England and the United States in the 19th century.
+William James Hubard (1807 – February 1862) was a British-born artist who worked in England and the United States in the 19th century.
 He specialized in silhouette and painted portraits.

 Biography

 Hubard arrived in the United States from England in 1824.

 In 1825–1826 he worked in Boston, Massachusetts, setting up an exhibition known as the "Hubard Gallery" at Julien Hall (corner Congress and Milk Streets).
 At the time Hubard would have been about 18 or 19 years old.
 A local newspaper reported "there is a great variety of pictures—likenesses, groups of animals, landscape scenery, caricatures, &c.—all cut with a simple pair of scissors, without the aid of any machinery whatever, and which a spectator might, at a hasty glance, take for painting."
 He received raves in the press: "He exercises his scissors with so much dexterity and skill, that an accurate profile, even of the most 'unmeaning face,' can be procured in twenty-five seconds, without the use of steam."
 Local resident John George Metcalf visited the gallery in 1825, and wrote in his diary: